EllisWebb/5100_Kelp_vs_Temperature/README.md

 **Objective:** There are many variables that can impact the growth and health of kelp.
-We are analyzing the impact of temperature and salinity on kelp growth.
+We are analyzing the impact of temperature on kelp growth.

 **Domain:**  Ecology